Hayrick Butte

-Hayrick Butte is a tuya, a type of subglacial volcano, in Linn County, Oregon.
-Located in the Willamette National Forest near Santiam Pass, it lies adjacent to the cinder cone Hoodoo Butte, which has a ski area.
+Hayrick Butte is a tuya, a type of subglacial volcano, in Linn County, Oregon, United States.
+Located on the Willamette National Forest near Santiam Pass, it lies adjacent to Hoodoo Butte, a cinder cone which has a ski area.
 Hayrick Butte likely formed when lava erupted underneath an overlying glacier or ice sheet, producing the flat top with near-vertical walls along the ice-contact margin as the lava cooled and hardened.
 Hayrick Butte has a nearly flat plateau about 0.5 mi across and steep walls rising about 700 ft above its surroundings.
 A cartographer accidentally switched the names for nearby Hoodoo Butte and Hayrick Butte; the word "hoodoo" usually refers to rock piles and pinnacles like those observed at Hayrick Butte.

-Compared to Hoodoo, Hayrick is less popular for recreation, though it can be climbed, and there are hiking, snowshoeing, and snowmobile routes surrounding the butte.
+Compared to Hoodoo Butte, Hayrick is less popular for recreation, though it can be climbed, and there are hiking, snowshoeing, and snowmobile routes surrounding the butte.
 Its north-facing slope has subalpine forests with mountain hemlock and fir, which are common in the Cascades.

 Geography

-Hayrick Butte is located in Linn County in the U. S. state of Oregon.
-Close to Santiam Pass, it forms part of the United States Geological Survey topographic map for the Three Fingered Jack volcano.
-Hayrick Butte lies south of Three Fingered Jack near Hoodoo Butte, Sand Mountain Field, Potato Butte, and Black Butte, with Belknap Crater and Mount Washington further to the south.
-It is also within the McKenzie Ranger District of the Willamette National Forest.
+Hayrick Butte is located in the Cascade Range in eastern Linn County in the U.S. state of Oregon.
+It lies south of Three Fingered Jack near Hoodoo Butte, Sand Mountain Field, Potato Butte, and Black Butte, with Belknap Crater and Mount Washington farther to the south.
+Administratively, it is within the McKenzie Ranger District of the Willamette National Forest.
 According to the Geographic Names Information System, Hayrick Butte has an elevation of 5482 ft; in 1980, the Willamette National Forest Gazetteer listed its elevation as 5575 ft.
 The butte has a width of about 0.5 mi.

 Hayrick Butte is located next to the Hoodoo ski area.
 In response to a new master plan at the Hoodoo Ski Bowl in 1995, the United States Forest Service released a draft environmental impact statement for the surroundings.
 The Forest Service argued that development at Hoodoo Butte and Hayrick Butte would require excavating and/or blasting 20000 to 28000 cuyd of soil and rock on Hayrick Butte, which would potentially exacerbate erosion of local soil.
 The removal of this soil and rock would also substantially limit future revegetation, further reducing soil productivity in the area.
-The Forest Service statement also asserted that development of new trails would not lead to significant "scenic resource effects," and that any "landform modification" from a proposed snow play area would only have moderate and short-term effects.